dotnet/android/Documentation/guides/building-apps/build-items.md

 ## AndroidAotProfile

-Used to provide an AOT profile, for use with profile-guided AOT.
+Used to provide AOT profiles, for use with profile-guided AOT.

+It can be also used from Visual Studio by setting `AndroidAotProfile` build action to a file containing an AOT profile.

 ## AndroidBoundLayout